 - Writing & Language Center: Letter and word recognition and formation, along with segmenting words into sounds, and putting new sounds together to make words allow children to succeed at written communication.

-- Library Center: In this cozy area full of books, children can develop key literacy skills like story reasoning, print awareness, and work recognition.
+- Library Center: In this cozy area full of books, children can develop key literacy skills like story reasoning, print awareness, and word recognition.